 - Typesetting: Once final decisions are made on the aesthetic presentation of the book (size and style of print, overall layout and design, etc.) the edition is finally ready to print.

-Wycliffe has invited us to help both translators and consultants improve in their engagement with the original languages in their translation projects & help provide a new generation of original language resources for supporting national translators.
+We work to help translators and consultants improve in their engagement with the original languages in their translation projects & provide a new generation of original language resources for supporting national translators.
 Our assignment focuses on creating new, data-driven resources in linguistics for biblical languages that:

 - Bring better access to local translators themselves to quality original language scholarship.

-We will be working with local translators and translation consultants around the world to provide language and translation resources so that minority-language communities can have the Bible in their own language.
+We collaborate with local translators and translation consultants around the world to provide language and translation resources so that minority-language communities can have the Bible in their own language.
 Our skill-set in language analysis and training in the biblical languages contributes to these efforts toward clear, natural, and accurate Bible translations.

-Working together with the global translation community, we will be playing an important roll in balancing speed and efficiency with accuracy and clarity.
+Working together with the global translation community, we play an important, but behind-the-scenes, role in balancing speed and efficiency with accuracy and clarity.
 Organizations like Wycliffe Bible Translators collaborate with local communities and churches, leveraging everyone’s strengths together so that the end result is a clear, accurate, and natural translation of God’s Word.

 This work enables us to serve both pastors and scholars in the English-speaking world as well as the global church.
 Our research and analyses of the biblical texts and original languages of Scripture will advance the study of Greek and Hebrew for all invested in deepening our understanding of the Scriptures and fulfilling the Great Commission.